-The predominantly Inner London neighbourhoods have an international character, including many residents born elsewhere in Europe alongside individuals identifying as of Chinese, Indian, Other Asian or mixed ethnicity heritage.
+The predominantly Inner London neighbourhoods have an international character, including many residents born elsewhere in Europe alongside high numbers of individuals identifying as of Chinese ethnicity.
 Many individuals are never married, childless and/or living alone.

 Above average numbers of individuals, likely to be full-time students, live in communal establishments.
 Elsewhere, privately rented flats are the dominant housing type.

 Residents of these areas are well-qualified, with a significant number holding Level 4 or above qualifications.
-There is a correspondingly high level of individuals employed full-time in professional, managerial and associate professional or technical occupations.
+There is a correspondingly high level of individuals employed full-time in professional, managerial and associated professional or technical occupations.
 Employing industries are financial, real estate, professional, administration, and, to a lesser degree, transport and communications.
 Unemployment is uncommon.

 D1: White Collar Support Workers

-Scattered throughout inner London, these areas contain fewer workers in the most senior roles within organisations, with higher rates working in administrative functions relative to the Super Group.
-Residents in these areas are also less likely to be of Chinese ethnicity and there are increased rates of those born in Africa.
-Relative to the Super Group, these areas also have higher rates of socially rented accommodation and live in more overcrowded conditions, although both under the London average.
+Scattered throughout Inner London, these areas house relatively few workers in the most senior roles within organisations, and greater prevalence of administrative roles relative to the Supergroup mean.
+Residents are less likely to be of Chinese ethnicity and are more likely to have been born in Africa.
+Relative to the Supergroup average, residents are also more likely to live in social housing and live in overcrowded conditions.

 D2: Central and City

-Relative to the Super Group, residents of these areas are more likely to be separated or divorced, be in full time work and with better health, however fewer work in the most senior roles in organisations.
-Given the central location there are also more full-time students present, and few households with children.
-There are higher rates of other religions in these areas, and Christian denominations less prevalent.
+Residents live in high density central locations characterised by high levels of residential turnover.
+Few children are in evidence Few individuals experience ill health, with many in full-time employment or study.
+Levels of separation or divorce are low relative the Supergroup average.
+The workforce is well-educated but not in the top flight of managerial occupations.
+Levels of affiliation to non-Christian religions are high.

 D3: Senior Professionals

-These very central locations have moderately more residents who are middle or at retirement age than the Super Group, around the London average, with fewer very young or households with no children.
-They tend to have moderately better health, and are more likely to be married.
-These areas tend to be less diverse, with more White and less Indian and Chinese ethnic groups relative to the Super Group, although Chinese an over represented characteristic of these areas.
-Property tends not to be overcrowded, and given the central location there are more communal establishments relative to the Super Group.
+These very central locations house residents whose ages are more skewed towards older age cohorts than elsewhere in the Supergroup.
+Few households have young children.
+Rates of illness are low.
+White and Chinese ethnicities are common, and Indian ethnicity rare compared to the Supergroup mean.
+Property tends not to be overcrowded, despite the centrality of neighbourhoods and there are more communal establishments than elsewhere in the Supergroup.

-E: Ethnic Minority Communities: Predominantly located in Inner London, these community members are drawn from a wide range of ethnicities, with high incidence of African and Bangladeshi residents.
+E: Social Renters, Many with Children: Predominantly located in Inner London, these community members are drawn from a wide range of ethnicities, with high incidence of African and Bangladeshi residents.
 Younger adults, many living with children, predominate, living in socially rented flats.